josephzidell/joelang/README.md

 Let's establish a few ground truths, which I think we can agree on:
 - Code is read far more often than it is written
-- Code maintenace is longer than the time it took to write the original version
+- Code maintenance is longer than the time it took to write the original version
 - Computing power is now cheaper than human time